FowzanRaja/HorseRaceSimulator/README.md

 ## Dependencies & Usage Guidelines

 ### Dependencies
-This project does not require any external libraries or dependencies.
-It uses only the standard Java Development Kit (JDK) classes.
+This game does not require any external libraries or dependencies as they are all included in the JDK.

 ### Usage Instructions
-1. **Start the Application**: Run the `Main` class as described in the setup instructions.
+1. **Start the Application**: Run the `Main` class.
-2. **Configure the Race**:
+2. **Using the Race**:
-   - Enter the race length (must be a positive integer).
+   - Choose the race distance.
-   - Specify the number of horses participating in the race.
+   - Specify the number of horses.
    - For each horse:
-     - Provide a name.
+     - Give a name.
-     - Assign a single-character symbol.
+     - Give a symbol.
-     - Set a confidence level between 0.0 and 1.0 (exclusive).
+     - Give a confidence level between 0.0 and 1.0 (exclusive).
-   - Assign lanes to each horse (ensure the number of lanes is greater than or equal to the number of horses).
+   - Assign which lane each horse will be running on.
-3. **Run the Race**:
+3. **The Actual Race**:
-   - The race will start, and the progress of each horse will be displayed in the console.
+   - The race will start the current race will be displayed in terminal.
-   - The race ends when a horse reaches the finish line or all horses fall.
+   - The race will end if a horse reaches the finish line or all the horses fall.
 4. **Repeat or Exit**:
    - After the race, you can type `QUIT` to exit or press `ENTER` to start a new race.